 How this guide defines the best restaurant in each state

-This isn’t a strict ranking contest or a “best in the world” list.
-A restaurant makes it in because it’s consistently well-regarded locally, tied to the state’s food identity, and the kind of place travelers can build a meal plan around.
+This isn’t a strict ranking, and it isn’t a claim about the best restaurant in the world.
+A place earns a spot here because it’s well regarded locally, tied to the state’s food identity, and practical enough for travelers to build a meal around.

 Our selection lens